yogurt-foundation/yogurt-css-documentation/docs/transitions/transition-timing.md

 ## Transition Timing

-Utilities for manipulating the easing of CSS transitions.
+Utilities for sets the easing function of transition animations.

 ### Class